IAPCP/Decompiler-SoK/README.md

 # Decompiler-SoK

-This website is only used for collecting, grouping and summarizing the related paper of decompilation.
+This repo is only used for collecting, grouping and summarizing the related paper of decompilation.
 If there are any paper need to be updated, you can contribute PR.

 ## [Tools](./Tools)